sebastianbergmann/phpunit/.github/CONTRIBUTING.md

 Pull requests for bug fixes must be made for the oldest branch that is [supported](https://phpunit.de/supported-versions.html).
 Pull requests for new features must be based on the `main` branch.

 We are trying to keep backwards compatibility breaks in PHPUnit to an absolute minimum.
 Please take this into account when proposing changes.

+Pull requests must be opened by a human.
+Do not let an AI assistant (LLM, coding agent, chat bot, or similar) act or speak on your behalf, neither when opening the pull request nor when responding to review feedback.
+I am not willing to communicate with a chat bot.

+If you used an AI assistant to generate code for the proposed changes, please say so and describe how it was used.
+Disclosing this does not disqualify a pull request, but it changes how I review it.

 Due to time constraints, we are not always able to respond as quickly as we would like.
 Please do not take delays personal and feel free to remind us if you feel that we forgot to respond.